mrfdev/1MB/Resources/mcMMO/Herbalism.md

 ## Herbalism Skills GTe On

 ```
-&a**GREEN TERRA ACTIVATED**
+**GREEN TERRA ACTIVATED**
 ```

 ## Herbalism Skills GTe Refresh

 ```
-&aYour &eGreen Terra &aability is refreshed!
+Your Green Terra ability is refreshed!
 ```

 ## Herbalism.Skills GTe Other Off

 ```
-Green Terra&a has worn off for &e{0}
+Green Terra has worn off for x
 ```

 ## Herbalism.Skills GTe Other On

 ```
-&a{0}&2 has used &cGreen Terra!
+x has used Green Terra!
 ```